Hamedmousavi97/auction/README.md

 # auction
 UCL Database module project
-Group 2.
+Group 2 Project.

 Please use the git clone function to download and use the website on your machine

-You should download MAMP already.
+You should download XAMPP already.

-it would be better if you clone the site on the htdoc folder.
+it would be better if you clone the site on the htdoc folder or www.
 You can find the address as below on your Mac /Applications/MAMP/htdocs

 Use the localhost to access the site

+Database script provided as Auction.sql